Yizhou-Li-CV/ECNet/README.md

  "./data/SPA-Data_6385/train/rgb_reconstruction/norain/norain-\*.png"

-if using other datasets, please change the file organization as this.
+Note that if using other datasets, please change the file organization as this.

 2.Convert the training images into small patches, where generated image patches are located at